iamshaunjp/git-playlist/thankyou.md

-# A huge thank you for teaching me git and github
+# A huge thank you for teaching me git and github and countless other things